geneontology/go-stats/README.md

 # GO-Stats
-Compute statistics and changes for both the GO ontology and annotations at every release.
+Compute statistics and changes for both the GO ontology and annotations at every release and snapshot.

 The following details each folder of this repository: